dlite-tools/nlp-training/README.md

 generate a package for the inference that can be installed as a dependency on the application that serves the model.

 ### Inference Module
-Inference Module should contain every piece of code that is strictly necessary to perform an inference, this includes:
+The inference module should contain every piece of code that is strictly necessary to perform an inference, this includes:
 - Architectures
 - Processor (commonly also known as compose) that given an input applies pre-processing and post-processing transformations.
 - Pre-Processing Transformations